Adhesive Tape Manufacturing Process 101

 Silicone adhesives offer many years of service life, but they are considered the most expensive kind of adhesive.
 They possess a very high temperature resistance and can handle harsh environmental conditions.
 Despite silicone adhesives’ bonding strength, they are often incorrectly perceived as having deficient sticking capability due to their low initial bond strength.

-Double coated silicone tape
+double coated silicone tape

 Source: Pinterest